On groups with definable $f$-generics definable in $p$-adically closed fields

 meets our requirements. \end{proof}

-\begin{Thm} Let $G\sq \Q^n$ be a groups definable over $\Q$ with $dfg$.
+\begin{Thm} Let $G$ be a group definable over $\Q$ with $dfg$.
 Then there is a normal sequence

-such that $G_0$ is finite, $G_n$ is a finite index subgroup of $G$, and $G_{i+1}/G_i$ is isomorphic to an one dimensional $dfg$ group over $\Q$. \end{Thm} \begin{proof} By Corollary \ref{fsg-dfg-f-to-1}, there is a finite index subgroup $A\leq G$ and a finite subgroup $A_0\sq A$ such that $A/A_0$ is isomorphic to a definable open subgroup of an algebraic group $H\sq \Q^n$.
-Let $f: A\lra H$ be the finite-to-one homomorphism with $\ker (f)=A_0$.
-By Proposition \ref{open dfg subgroup of alg groups}, $\im(f)$ has finite index in $H$.
-Moreover $H$ is trigonalizable by Proposition \ref{algebraic groups with dfg subgroup}.
+of $\Q$-definable groups, such that $G_0$ is finite, $G_n$ is a finite index subgroup of $G$, and $G_{i+1}/G_i$ is isomorphic to a one-dimensional $dfg$ group over $\Q$. \end{Thm} \begin{proof} By Corollary \ref{fsg-dfg-f-to-1}, there is a finite index subgroup $A_{1}\leq G$ and a finite normal subgroup $A_0\sq A$, all $\Q$-definable, such that $A_1/A_0$ is $\Q$-definably isomorphic to an open subgroup of $H(\K)$ for $H$ some (connected) algebraic group defined over $\Q$.
+Let $f: A_1\lra H(\K)$ be the finite-to-one homomorphism with $\ker (f)=A_0$ as in Fact \ref{G-finite-to-one-H}.
+By Proposition \ref{open dfg subgroup of alg groups}, $\im(f)$ has finite index in $H(\K)$.
+Moreover $H$ is trigonalizable over $\Q$ by Proposition \ref{algebraic groups with dfg subgroup}.

 Clearly, the statement is trivial if $\dim(G)=1$.
-Now assuming that $\dim(G)>1$.
+Now assume that $\dim(G)>1$.
 As we showed in Proposition \ref{open dfg subgroup of alg groups}, there is a short exact sequence

-with $A$ an one dimensional algebraic group central in $H$, and $C$ an algebraic group of dimension $\dim(H)-1$.
-Both $A\cap \im(f)$ and $\pi(\im(f))$ are open $dfg$ subgroups of $A$ and $C$ respectively.
-By Lemma \ref{normal sequence of open dfg subgroups}, there is a normal sequence
+with $A$ a one-dimensional algebraic group central in $H$, and $C$ an algebraic group of dimension $\dim(H)-1$, all defined over $\Q$.
+Both $A(\K)\cap \im(f)$ and $\pi(\im(f))$ are open $dfg$ subgroups of $A(\K)$ and $C(\K)$ respectively.
+By Theorem \ref{normal sequence of open dfg subgroups}, there is a normal sequence